discourse/discourse/docs/INSTALL-digital-ocean.md

     nano containers/app.yml

-(We recommend Nano because it works like a text editor, just use your arrow keys.
-Hit `Ctrl-O` to save and `Ctrl-X` to exit.
+(We recommend Nano because it works like a typical GUI text editor, just use your arrow keys.
+Hit <kbd>Ctrl</kbd><kbd>O</kbd> to save and <kbd>Ctrl</kbd>-<kbd>X</kbd> to exit.
 However, you can use whatever text editor you like.
 In the below screenshot we use Vim.)

-You will see something like:

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/3006/ed9f51b3a44f2b86.png" width="572" height="451">

-Modify the file as desired, but for the sake of simplicity I will only modify two variables `DISCOURSE_DEVELOPER_EMAILS` and `DISCOURSE_HOSTNAME`.
+Modify the file as desired, but at minimum you should set `DISCOURSE_DEVELOPER_EMAILS` and `DISCOURSE_HOSTNAME`.

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/2979/e6fedbde9b471880.png" width="565" height="172">

-Notice that I renamed `DISCOURSE_HOSTNAME` to `discourse.techapj.com`, this means that I want to host my instance of Discourse on `http://discourse.techapj.com/`, for this to work properly you will need to modify your DNS records.
+Notice that I renamed `DISCOURSE_HOSTNAME` to `discourse.techapj.com`, this means that I want to host my instance of Discourse on `http://discourse.techapj.com/`.
+You'll need to modify your DNS records appropriately to reflect the IP address of your server.

 #Mail Setup

-**This step is required to successfully set up mail settings for Discourse.**

-We recommended setting mail settings before bootstrapping your app.
-If you are an advanced user, put your mail credentials in the `app.yml` file.
+**Email is critical to Discourse.
+We strongly recommend setting mail settings before bootstrapping your app.**

+- If you already have a mail server, put your existing mail server credentials in the `app.yml` file.

-If you are a beginner, create a free account on [**Mandrill**][6], and put your Mandrill credentials (available on the Mandrill Dashboard) in the above file.
+- Otherwise, create a free account on [**Mandrill**][6], and put your Mandrill credentials (available via the Mandrill dashboard) in the above file.
 The settings you want to change are `DISCOURSE_SMTP_ADDRESS`, `DISCOURSE_SMTP_PORT`, `DISCOURSE_SMTP_USER_NAME`, `DISCOURSE_SMTP_PASSWORD`.

 #Add SSH Key

-If you successfully generated the SSH key as described earlier, get the generated key:
+If you successfully generated the SSH key as described earlier, get it:

     cat ~/.ssh/id_rsa.pub